Best Pillow For Stomach Sleepers

 While it’s more expensive than your average pillow, it’s pretty affordable for one made with natural and organic materials.
 It’s also one of the more budget-friendly choices on this list, next to the Helix Pillow.

 Some sleepers, depending on a range of different factors, tend to warm up during the night when they’re sleeping.
-We think the Leesa Hybrid Pillow does a really good job at keeping you cooler, but it’s also a great pillow for stomach sleepers.
+We think the Leesa Hybrid Pillow does a really good job at keeping you cooler, but it’s also the best memory foam pillow for stomach sleepers.

 Let’s talk about temperature first.
 It’s made with gel-infused aerated memory foam, and the fabric on the cool side is made with chilling fibers to help keep you from overheating.